-Loans receivable from joint venture/other receivables due from non-related parties
+Loans receivable from joint venture and pool participants/other receivables due from non-related parties

 The Group has used a general 12-month approach in assessing the credit risk associated with other receivables and loans issued to the joint venture and to pool participants.

-The loans extended to the joint venture forms an extension of the Group’s investment in product tankers via co-ownership with another strategic investor.
-As the vessels owned by the joint venture generate positive cash flows, management considers the credit risk of loans issued to the joint venture as low.
+The loans extended to the joint venture form an extension of the Group’s investment in product tankers via co-ownership with another strategic investor.
+As the vessels owned by the joint venture generate positive cash flows and the outlook remains positive, management considers the credit risk of loans issued to the joint venture as low.
 As a result of the qualitative assessment performed, no ECL provision has been recognised.

-The loans extended to the pool partners is a part of the Group’s commercial pool operation, which is operated in partnership with external pool participants.
-As the vessels contributed by the Group and its pool participants to be managed and traded by the commercial pools generate positive cash flows, management considers the credit risk of loans issued to the external pool participants as low.
-As a result of the assessment performed, no ECL provision has been recognised.
+The loans extended to the pool participants form part of the Group’s commercial pool operation, which is operated in partnership with external pool participants.
+As the vessels contributed by the Group and its pool participants to be managed and traded by the commercial pools generate positive cash flows and the outlook remains positve, management considers the credit risk of loans issued to the external pool participants as low.
+As a result of the qualitative assessment performed, no ECL provision has been recognised.

 (c) Liquidity risk

-Prudent liquidity risk management implies maintaining sufficient cash and the availability of funding through an adequate amount of committed credit facilities to meet operating and capital expenditure needs.
-To address the inherent unpredictability of short-term liquidity requirements, the Group maintains sufficient cash for its daily operations in short-term cash deposits with banks, has access to the unutilised portions of revolving credit facilities and entered into trade receivables factoring agreement (with limited recourse to the Company) with financial institutions.
+Prudent liquidity risk management implies maintaining sufficient cash and the availability of funding through an adequate amount of committed cred- it facilities to meet operating and capital expenditure needs.
+To address the inherent unpredictability of short-term liquidity requirements, the Group maintains sufficient cash for its daily operations in short-term cash deposits with banks, has access to the unutilised portions of revolving credit facilities and enters into trade receivables factoring agreement (with limited recourse to the Company) with financial institutions.